dhlevi/array-sqlizr/README.md

 SQLizr is a utility that lets you work with Javascript arrays in a more SQL like way, by chaining From, Join, and Select objects together to form a new array based on queries from a source (or set of source) arrays.
 It works with arrays of objects, not primitives, so it's extra unhelpful for simple tasks.

-SQLizr is non-destructive to your base array, and will always return cloned representations of your objects.
-Use SQLizr with confidence, knowing your original data hasn't been messed with!
+SQLizr trys to be non-destructive to your base array, and will always return cloned representations of your objects where possible.

 And yes, Typescript definitions are included!